 But my revelations did me no good, because none of that info was really helpful.
 The only thing I could use to my advantage was the knowledge that this man was armed with both sleep darts and live ammunition.

 Just a bit.

 “Alright mutts, out of the vehicle.
 We’re calling off names,” he shouted.

 Nearly trembling, all the children filed out.
 Even Wren.
-They hopped out, moving like a bunch of scared sheep.
-Filed out, until the last remained.
+They hopped out, bunching up like scared sheep, until the last remained.

 Only two people were left in the back of the truck.